expo/config-plugins/packages/ffmpeg-kit-react-native/README.md

 # config-plugins/ffmpeg-kit-react-native

-Config plugin to auto configure ffmpeg-kit-react-native when the native code is generated (`expo prebuild`).
+Config plugin to auto-configure `ffmpeg-kit-react-native` when the native code is generated (`expo prebuild`).

 ## Versioning